meshery/meshery/docs/pages/guides/tutorials/deploying-php-app-with-redis.md

 ![Import redis-leader-deployment](./screenshots/redis-leader-deployment.png)

-#### Scaling Deployments
-You might be wondering how you would go about scaling your microservice.
-Here we will, explore how to scale individual components of the microservices application by adjusting the replicas in the Deployment configuration.
-1.

 Now, follow the same steps (1-6) to import the rest of the files.

 Under the “Designs” tab, you will see that we have successfully imported the manifest as designs, then you can drag and drop them in the canvas.
 This will "Merge" all the designs since it's all just one application